cecid/hermes-docs/docs/source/web_service_communication.rst

    </SOAP-ENV:Body>
    </SOAP-ENV:Envelope>

-The ``<message_id>`` element is the identifier of the sent message that can be used for later reference and status tracking with the AS2 status web service.
+The ``<message_id>`` element is the identifier of the sent message that can be used for later reference and status tracking with :ref:`as2-2-0-get-status-ws` web service.

 .. _as2-2-0-sender-rest: